darexsu/ansible-role-openvpn/README.md

 - Q: Playbooks (merge version)
   - A: Some users prefer that variables that are hashes (aka ‘dictionaries’ in Python terms) are merged.
 This setting is called ‘merge’.
 You can use both version - see [merge behaviour](#merge-behaviour).
 Don't turn on "hash_behaviour" in ansible.cfg

-- Q: I want to easy deploy OpenVPN-server
+- Q: Easy way to deploy OpenVPN-server.
+Ready for use
   - A: Use playbook [install and configure: OpenVPN, FirewallD](#install-and-configure-openvpn-firewalld-full-version)

 - Q: Enable routing all traffic through vpn?
   - A: by default

+- Q: How can I connect to my OpenVPN-server?
+  - A: 1) Setup OpenVPN-client for your OS or Android/iOS.
+2) Import file "client.ovpn"

-- Q: Where are ovpn files stored?
+- Q: Where are "client.ovpn" files stored?
   - A: /etc/openvpn/client/

 - Q: How can I create other ovpn files if OpenVPN and Certificate Authority already installed ?